draco987987/SDG7_Proyect/README.md

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision validating it (them)
 - **Hypothesis 1:** Regions with lower GDP per capita tend to have lower access to clean energy.
-  **Validation:** Use scatter plots and correlation analysis between `gdp_per_capita` and both `access_to_electricity` and `access_to_clean_fuels`.
-Group comparisons by region can also highlight inequality patterns.
+   *Validation:* Scatter plots and correlation analysis confirm this with moderate positive correlation.

-- **Hypothesis 2:** Countries with higher renewable electricity capacity per capita have a faster rate of improvement in electricity access.
+- **Hypothesis 2:** Countries with higher renewable electricity capacity per capita improve electricity access faster.
-  **Validation:** Compare trends over time for each country using line plots for `renewable_capacity_per_capita` and `access_to_electricity`, and compute their annual growth rates.
+   *Validation:* Time series trends and growth rates show weak correlation; not strongly supported.

-- **Hypothesis 3:** Countries with a higher share of renewable electricity tend to have lower energy intensity levels.
+- **Hypothesis** 3: Higher renewable energy share is linked to lower energy intensity.
-  **Validation:** Calculate Pearson correlation between `renewable_energy_share` and `energy_intensity`.
-Support the analysis with a scatter plot and trendline.
-Optionally, segment results by continent or income level.
+   *Validation:* Scatter plots reveal weak positive correlation; structural inefficiencies play a stronger role.

-- **Hypothesis 4:** Countries that increased their renewable electricity capacity per capita also showed a reduction in CO₂ emissions.
+- **Hypothesis 4:** Increases in renewable capacity reduce CO2 emissions.
-  **Validation:** Calculate year-over-year changes for both `renewable_capacity_per_capita` and `co2_emissions_kt`, and visualise them using a time series or bar chart.
-Identify cases where renewables increase while emissions decrease simultaneously.
+   *Validation:* Data does not support this uniformly; economic growth can offset renewable benefits.

 ## Project Plan
-* Outline the high-level steps taken for the analysis.
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+* **step 1:** Dataset Acquisition and exploratory data analysis.
+* **step 2:** Data cleaning, formatting, renaming colums and dropping unused variables.
+* **step 3:** Hypotheses testing and visual analytics (Correlation, growth rates, violinplots, choropleths)
+* **step 4:** Machine Learning using Random Forest to predict 2025 and 2030 access and emissions.
+* **step 5:** Evaluation of model (R², MAE, RMSE) and export predictions
+* **step 6:** Dashboard creation (In progress).

 ## The rationale to map the business requirements to the Data Visualisations
-* List your business requirements and a rationale to map them to the Data Visualisations
+* Choropleth maps: global visualisation of electricity access by year.
+* Violin plots: distribution of GDP per capita by access groups.
+* Correlation matrix: reveal underlying relationships.
+* Scatter plots: support hypotheses with trendlines.
+* Time series line charts: progress over decades.

 ## Analysis techniques used
-* List the data analysis methods used and explain limitations or alternative approaches.
-* How did you structure the data analysis techniques.
-Justify your response.
-* Did the data limit you, and did you use an alternative approach to meet these challenges?
-* How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+* Data cleaning (Pandas)
+* Descriptive Statistics (mean, median, std dev)
+* Hypothesis testing (Correlation)
+* visualisation (Seaborn, Plotly, Matplotlib)
+* Predictive modelling (Random Forest Regressor)
+* Model evaluation (R²,Mae, RMSE)
+* The data has its problems, i have spend a lot of time cleaning and thinking what was the most optimate methot to clean the nan values, also i have a lot of problems with the creation of the random forest, it required much time online to see how i could do it
+* ChatGPT was used for ideation, code debugging, Markdwon generation and phrasing.

 ## Ethical considerations
-* Were there any data privacy, bias or fairness issues with the data?
-* How did you overcome any legal or societal issues?
+* The dataset is public and anonymised.
+* Bias may arise from lack of regional granularity (Rural vs urban).
+* The model reflects historical trends and may not capture conflict or policy changes.
+* Predictions should not be used for critical planning without expert review.

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.